European markets witnessed mixed trading on 11 September (Reuters).

-Asian markets witnessed mixed trading after US President Barack Obama deferred military strikes against the Syrian government.
+European markets followed their Asian peers and witnessed mixed trading on Wednesday, after US President Barack Obama deferred a Congressional vote on military action against the Syrian government.

 In the US, in a short, 16-minute prime-time address from the White House on 10 September, President Obama said he would give diplomatic efforts a chance in solving the Syrian crisis, but insisted that the US military would be prepared to act if such initiatives failed to yield results.